googlecreativelab/sounds-in-space/README.md

 ## What is the Sounds in Space Experiment?
 <a name="intro"></a>

 Sounds in Space is an augmented reality audio experiment by Google's Creative Lab in Sydney.
-It allows you to make your own locational audio experence in a physical space.
+It allows you to make your own locational audio experience in a physical space.

 This is very much an experiment.
 We are still learning lots and would love you to help us share in this experimentation and learning!